 Check data security measures adopted by the service provider at their end and ensure that your data is kept safe.
 There is no point in accounting process outsourcing if security is not guaranteed along with it.
 Insist the vendor in signing a Nondisclosure Agreement which is punishable under the law if broken.

 Get a sense of the total cost associated when you decide to outsource.
 In addition to paying the service provider, you have to determine the cost and time spent by the staff at your end to manage the outsourcing process.
 Add costs of IT, remote license and any other charges arising due to the outsourced process.
 Also make sure of any hidden charges and non-transparent pricing structure.

 Most service providers have multiple pricing structures to accommodate the need of the client.
 Hourly rate, transaction based pricing, a fixed slab package or a dedicated accountant fee.
 Though transaction based pricing seems to be the most suitable, it may be a difficult pricing structure to monitor.
 It may also be difficult to determine what constitutes a transaction like in case of bank reconciliation.
 If the volume of work is consistent, then taking a flat fee package or a dedicated option works well.
 If there is a high variability or short-term assignments, then hourly rates works better.

 Based on the above information, make a final shortlist of three-four service providers.
 Research and do a good due diligence on the service providers credentials.

 Once you have selected the final service provider, ask the vendor for a small pilot phase to test and check the services.
+This is especially important when you are employing online accounting outsourcing.
 The pilot project is important to establish a working relationship and to test and check the capabilities of the service provider.
+You can decide if the partnership will work or not.
 It also provides an opportunity for you to understand the procedural activities involved in outsourcing

 There are two basic data items needed in an outsourced process: